s3a-spatialaudio/VISR/doc/userdoc/binaural-synthesis-toolkit.rst

 This allows the specification of more complex signal flows in terms of existing functionality, but also the reuse of such complex signal flows.
 As their atomic counterparts, they may take a rich set of constructor options.
 These can control which contained components are constructed, how they are configured, and how they are connected.
-%Decomposing a complex signal flow into hierarchical components improves readability and the reuse of parts.
 It is worth noting that nested components do not impair computational efficiency because the hierarchy is flattened at initialisation time and therefore not visible to the runtime engine.

 This hierarchical structure has far-reaching consequences for the design and the use of the BST.